 It took me close to ten months to find a job, of which three months were spent for certifications to upskill.
 In this time, companies’ exploitation of hiring people on a break was like an awakening.
 I was offered jobs with salaries, not even half of what I was earning a couple of years back.
 I was pursuing a role different from the previous one because I believed this was the best for me.
 It was super tough to keep the head afloat, acknowledge the gaps, and kept trying and trying.
 Finally, In December 2019, I got a job offer, a role that I pursued for.

 Lessons from My Career Break

-It’s been four months in my new role and am back to the kind of life of chasing goals and attending meetings.
-But it is a new me and the career break helped me get here.
-If there is anything that this career break taught me it is these,
+It’s been four months in my new role, and I am back to the kind of life of chasing goals and attending meetings.
+But it is a new me, and the career break helped me get here.
+If there is anything that this career break taught me, it is –

-- Give yourself the first priority.
-You can be surrounded and limited by your spouse, or loved ones, or even kids but you come first.
-You have to be good, healthy, happy first and only then you will be able to pass it on to others.
+You can be surrounded and limited by your spouse, or loved ones, or even kids, but you come first.
+You have to be good, healthy, happy first, and only then will you be able to pass it on to others.
 Self-care is a must.

 That was my journey.
 You take your step and let me know your experience.
 If you have been thinking about taking a career break well then you are just waiting for that teeny tiny push.
 Plan your finances, decide how do you want to spend the break and get in.
 You know, I did not have a great childhood or an adolescent life.
 I grew up like an adult, I constantly felt like I was missing out on something, and in this break, I lived like a teenager and now, there is nothing that I have to complain about.
 I am more appreciative of where I am now and all this cos of the time I took to self retrospect.
 I was able to chase dreams.
 Some people when they talk to me they add a line, “you are enjoying life aren’t you!”
 Well, if somebody is saying this then I must be doing something right.
 Do it if you are thinking about it 🙂